heutzi/PCBS-Simulation_environnement/README.md

+# PCBS-Simulation_environnement
+Python project meant to provide a simulation of a natural environment.
+This project was written as a requirement for the course Programming for Cognitive and Brain Sciences (PCBS) taught by Mr. Pallier at the ENS.
+A good care was taken toward the reusability of the class framework, developed to structure the program.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/heutzi/PCBS-Simulation_environnement/edit/master/README.md) to maintain and preview the content for your website in Markdown files.